 The Therapeutic Relationship

 My first experience of the therapeutic relationship was in dementia care.
 Before studying counselling, I studied dementia care at Brock (Tom Kitwood).
 I also worked freelance, with care homes.
-The use of unconditional positive regard and my listening skills enabled me to establish good relationships with clients, many of whom were living with dementia.
+The use of unconditional positive regard and my listening skills enabled me to establish good relationships with clients, some of whom were living with dementia, and some of whom were non-verbal.

 I was able to be Client-centred in my approach and I experienced advanced empathy and in several instances, communication at relational depth.